IMeeus/TempApp/readme.md

   - Ensure that tests resemble how users interact with your code.
   - Use jest-dom assertions: https://github.com/testing-library/jest-dom
   - Use user-event, instead of fire-event: https://testing-library.com/docs/user-event/intro
-  - Avoid nest, when you're testing: https://kentcdodds.com/blog/avoid-nesting-when-youre-testing
+  - Avoid nesting, when you're testing: https://kentcdodds.com/blog/avoid-nesting-when-youre-testing

 Reconciliation
 - An API provided by React, so that you don't have to worry about what changes on every update.